secretstartups/handbook/communication/index.html.md

 | No agenda with edit rights for everyone | Ensure that every meeting has an agenda and is available for everyone to edit |
 | People are late to meetings or don't have time to use the restroom between meetings | Use Speedy Meetings to give people breathing space before their next meeting |

-### Pre-Recorded Presentations Are Preferred
+### Pre-Recorded Presentations Are Mandatory

 Meetings take up valuable time and resources for the company.
+Meetings are inconvenient for participants and having a pre-recorded presentation, versus presenting during the meeting, enables participants to receive maximum benefit from the meeting time.
+By pre-recording the presentation, team members can comprehend the information presented asynchronously.

+When using meeting time for presentations, valuable material will be ignored due to selective watching by meeting participants.
+Team members are often multitasking during meetings and selective attention towards the content cannot be guaranteed.
+A recording makes content more accessible, prevents confusion, and increases participation for team members that prefer consuming content on their own time.

-If a meeting covers a topic that requires a presentation, do not use the meeting time to present information.
-Instead, make a pre-recorded video presentation on YouTube Unfiltered, and attach it to the meeting agenda.
+Make a pre-recorded video presentation on YouTube Unfiltered, and attach it to the meeting agenda.
 Announce in Slack Channels that the meeting has a pre-recorded video and all attendees are recommended to watch beforehand.
 Use the meeting time for Q&A versus presenting information to the audience with slides.

-GitLab recommends this approach during meetings for the following reasons:
+Pre-recorded presentations are mandatory for the following reasons:
 1. Enables meeting participants to have their questions answered on the topic presented.
 2. Reinforces GitLab's [Bias Towards Asynchronous Communication](/handbook/values/#bias-towards-asynchronous-communication) because it allows team members in different time zones to consume the presentation material on their own time.
 3. Strengthens [self-service and self-learning](handbook/values/#self-service-and-self-learning) by maximizing the efficiency of the meeting time to ensure that team members have their voices heard during the Q&A.
 4. Standardizes the approach to meetings across the organization.
+5. Pre-recorded meetings have transcripts that can boost the value of content, help team member focus, and increase accessibility.
+6. Recordings can be speed up and rewound by team members watching on their own time.
+7. Enables [nuerodiverse](https://about.gitlab.com/handbook/values/#neurodiversity) equality for all team members who may prefer audio versus visual.
+8. Allows for selective watching of presentation material for a certain period of time.

 ## Indicating Availability